What is the Difference?

 • Symptoms include discoloration, thickening, and flaking of the toenails.
 The separation between the toenail and the nail bed.
 Toenail fungus can also cause a bad odor.

-• As a result, often found in Athlete’s Foot.
+• As a result often found in Athlete’s Foot.

-Bacteria Infection of Foot
+Bacterial Infection of the Foot

 People get infected by bacteria through the site where the skin is injured.
 As a result, it is important to keep the skin undamaged and clean to prevent bacterial foot infections.
 As a result, nail fungus vs bacteria have many differences.